 - Advance tildacerfont through clinical development and seek regulatory approval for the treatment of children with classic CAH.
 There is an urgent need to bring androgen-lowering and glucocorticoid-reduction therapy to pediatric classic CAH patients to avoid premature puberty, which together with the adverse effects of glucocorticoids, can prevent a child from growing to their full height.
-We are developing a pediatric development plan to assess the safety and efficacy of tildacerfont in patients as young as two years of age.
-We plan to initiate a pediatric development program in classic CAH in the second half of 2021.
-We have received feedback from the FDA and EMA on our planned Phase 2 clinical trial of tildacerfont in children with classic CAH. - Maximize the commercial potential of tildacerfont in classic CAH.
+We have developed a pediatric development plan to assess the safety and efficacy of tildacerfont in patients as young as one year of age.
+We have initiated a Phase 2 open-label clinical trial, which will utilize a sequential three cohort design, to evaluate the safety and pharmacokinetics of tildacerfont in children six to 17 years of age with classic CAH.
+We anticipate topline results from cohort 1 of the Phase 2 open-label clinical trial by the first half of 2023. - Maximize the commercial potential of tildacerfont in classic CAH.
 We intend to build a highly specialized commercial organization to support the commercialization of tildacerfont, if approved, in the United States and Europe.
 Given a relatively small number of endocrinologists and specialists treat a large proportion of the patients with classic CAH, we believe this market can be effectively addressed with a modest-sized targeted commercial sales force, alongside various high-touch patient initiatives.
 If tildacerfont is approved for additional indications, we plan to leverage our rare disorder commercial infrastructure and expertise to efficiently address those patient populations.
 We may also opportunistically either build a commercial infrastructure or seek strategic collaborations to benefit from the resources of biopharmaceutical companies specialized in either relevant disease areas or geographies. - Explore the potential of tildacerfont to bring therapeutic benefit to patients with other rare endocrine disorders.
 We believe that tildacerfont has the potential to bring therapeutic benefit to patients suffering from rare endocrine disorders where the underlying disease biology supports a need to reduce excess secretion of or hyperresponsiveness to ACTH.
-Based on this biological rationale, we believe tildacerfont may have utility in controlling elevated levels of adrenal androgens in a subpopulation of females with a rare form of PCOS.
+Based on this biological rationale, we believe tildacerfont may have utility in controlling elevated levels of adrenal androgens in a subpopulation of females with PCOS.
 We believe these patients may potentially benefit from treatment with tildacerfont by reducing their ACTH level and related adrenal androgen production.
-We plan to file an IND to study tildacerfont in this patient population in the first half of 2021.
-By leveraging our existing Phase 1 program, which includes safety, tolerability, and pharmacokinetics of tildacerfont, subject to the clearance of our planned IND, we believe we will be able to initiate a Phase 2 proof-of-concept clinical trial in the second half of 2021 and are planning to pursue orphan drug designation in this patient population in the United States.
-We will also continue to explore the utility of tildacerfont in other rare endocrine disorders, such as the severe form of non-classic CAH in which there is a strong scientific and clinical rationale. - Evaluate strategic opportunities to expand our product candidate portfolio.
-We intend to seek to in-license or acquire developmentstage product candidates in rare endocrine disorders that have the potential to complement our existing portfolio.
+By leveraging our existing Phase 1 program, which includes safety, tolerability, and pharmacokinetics of tildacerfont, we have initiated a Phase 2 proof-of-concept clinical trial is a randomized, placebo-controlled, dose escalation trial which will evaluate the safety and efficacy of tildacerfont titrated to 200mg QD compared to placebo over 12 weeks of treatment in subjects with PCOS and elevated adrenal androgens as measured by DHEAS levels at baseline.
+We will also continue to explore the utility of tildacerfont in other rare endocrine disorders, such as the severe form of non-classic CAH in which there is a strong scientific and clinical rationale.
+We anticipate topline results from the Phase 2 proof-of-concept clinical trial by the first half of 2023. - Evaluate strategic opportunities to expand our product candidate portfolio.
+We intend to seek to in-license or acquire development-stage product candidates in rare endocrine disorders that have the potential to complement our existing portfolio.
 We believe that there are many opportunities to leverage our deep endocrine expertise to develop new treatments for rare endocrine disorders with significant unmet medical needs.